What is Serverless Computing? Exploring Azure Functions

 Uses of Azure Functions

 1. Data Processing through connected services.
-When a new file is uploaded into blob storage and some specific processing is required.
+When a new file is uploaded into blob storage some specific processing is required.

 2. Triggering a chain event on some event on some connected Azure Service like when a new message arrives on a queue.

-3. They can also act as a middleware between different services in microservice architecture.
+3. They can also act as middleware between different services in a microservice architecture.

 Azure Function Pricing